 Short-term Care: Rehospitalizations

-In Colonial Park Rehabilitation and Nursing Center, 17.32 Percentage of Residents Rehospitalized
+In Colonial Park Rehabilitation and Nursing Center, 8.61% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Colonial Park Rehabilitation and Nursing Center, 8.8 Percentage of Patients
+In Colonial Park Rehabilitation and Nursing Center, 13.36% of Patients

-This is a measure of the number of emergency room visits per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to assess patient care during rehabilitation.
+This datapoint is a measure of the number of emergency room visits per thousand days of short-term care.
+Avoiding medical emergencies is one way to gauge patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-In Colonial Park Rehabilitation and Nursing Center, 75.07% Percentage of Resident
+In Colonial Park Rehabilitation and Nursing Center, 73.88% of Resident

-This tells you the percentage of short-term patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Measures the percentage of short-term patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Some argue that this is a reasonable measure of a facility's rehabilitation performance.

 Scores for Rome, NY